Cooking oil and grease can clog drains when poured down the kitchen sink.

 - Don’t put grease down drains.

-- After cooking, collect grease with a paper towel or newspaper and dispose of it in the garbage.
+- For small amounts of grease on cookware and dishes, wipe with a paper towel, napkin or newspaper and throw in the garbage.

-- Whenever meat is drained in a colander, place the colander over newspaper instead of the sink, then throw the newspaper away.
+Whenever meat is drained in a colander, place the colander over newspaper instead of the sink, and then throw the newspaper away.

 - Never dump motor oil or other lubricants down the drain.
 Take used oil to the nearest collection point, such as an auto distributor.